 - 1.1 This policy is to provide all information necessary to ensure that all members of Derwent Rowing Club (DRC) conduct themselves in a safe manner and so allow the Club as a whole to operate in a safe manner.
 The Club will conform to the requirements of the British Rowing safety code (Row Safe), with which all members should familiarise themselves.
 The Club will also take further measures relevant to local conditions and hazards. - 1.2 The water safety policy contributes to a reduction in the chance of damage to individuals and equipment. - 1.3 The policy does not in any way limit individual responsibility for the outcome of member's actions.
 All members are responsible for their own safety and that of those around them.
 This ranges from checking boats before an outing to safe conduct on the water. - 1.4 All members are responsible for their own health.
-This means informing the Captain, session coach and/or relevant members of any changes in medical conditions.
-This includes seemingly minor things such as muscular pain which may be aggravated by rowing so that the coaches can tailor sessions to suit. - 1.5 All members should be made aware of this policy and encouraged to familiarise themselves with the content alongside that of British rowing policy and guidance.
+Each member will complete a medical declaration on joining which is held by the Club Welfare Officer.
+Any changes subsequent to this must be communicated to the Club Welfare Officer who will inform the relevant junior or senior coach if appropriate.
+Coaches should be informed of temporary inquires or ailments which may be aggravated by rowing, so that they can tailor sessions to suit. - 1.5 All members should be made aware of this policy and encouraged to familiarise themselves with the content alongside that of British rowing policy and guidance.
 The policy is to be readily available at the Club and on the website. - 1.6 All members should be aware of the first aid point, just inside the main entrance of the upstairs Clubroom door.
 Signs displaying this location and the location of the nearest defibrillator on the outside of Derby Rowing Club are located on the boathouse doors.
 The first aid point also displays emergency numbers and basic first aid pointers.